 - Systems examination: The group is required to complete one Examine Systems Survey.
 Ideally, all clinical staff should meet to discuss the questions raised in the survey.
 Having nursing and administrative staff present will add value to this section of the PIM.

 * The Hepatitis C, HIV and Colonoscopy modules do not include a patient survey.
-Visit the PIM Demonstration, select a PIM from the list, and select Requirements from the Main Menu to review data collection guidelines for training programs.
+Visit the Practice Assessment Selector Tool to review data collection guidelines for training programs.

 After data are submitted to ABIM, an aggregate report is provided to the group to guide development and implementation of a quality improvement exercise for one or more aspects of the practice.
 The Quality Improvement portion of the PIM consists of the following steps:

-- Review the summary report to develop a quality improvement plan for each PIM.
+- Review the summary report to develop a quality improvement plan for one performance measure.

-- Test the Improvement Plan and report the results of one of the changes you made in your practice.
+- Report the results of one of the changes you made in your practice.